• Skip to primary navigation

 10. To make whipped cream, pour cold heavy cream and condensed milk into a chilled bowl, and whisk until medium peaks.

 11. To assemble the cake, wash and pat dry strawberries.
 Remove the leafy top, and cut 7-10 strawberries into small pieces.
 Evenly spread the cream over the cooled cake using an offset spatula.
-Distribute strawberry pieces on the cream and roll the cake.
+Distribute strawberry pieces over the cream, then roll the cake.

 12. Start by tightly re-rolling the beginning of the roll to create the cake's core.
-Then with the help of the towel, continue rolling the cake as you go.
-Finish shaping the roll so that the end of the roll is at the bottom.
-Use a metal ruler or baking sheet to tighten the roll slightly.
+Then, with the help of the towel, continue rolling the cake as you go.
+Finish shaping the roll so the end is at the bottom.
+Use a metal ruler or a baking sheet to gently tighten the roll.
 Push the ruler or baking tray towards the roll, tightening it while pulling away the bottom end of the towel.

 13. Keep the cake rolled in the towel, and refrigerate for 30-60 minutes.
 Then gently remove the tea towel from the cake, and cut the ends with a serrated knife for a neat appearance.